 Holy Week is the time of year we experience in a deeper way many of the events we remember each time we pray the Holy Rosary.
 The Sorrowful Mysteries take us through Jesus’ Passion, from the emotional torments in the Garden of Gethsemane to the physical torments culminating at Calvary.

-1. Spread the Easter Cheer: Get yourself in the Easter mood (and others too!) by sending out Easter cards this Easter-tide.
+Get yourself in the Easter mood (and others too!) by sending out Easter cards this Eastertide.
 This is an easy way to remind friends that Easter is an entire season, not just a single day!
 You can also spread the Easter cheer by surprising your family with Catholic Easter gifts that go beyond bunnies and chocolate.
 Make Easter cards and gifts, no matter how small, an annual tradition to honor the holiest time of year.

 Spring and the Resurrection go together!
 Fill your house with the lovely fragrance of freshly cut flowers.
 Keep a beautiful bouquet in the kitchen, on the dining room table, and in each bedroom in honor of the Resurrection of Jesus and a sign of hope in our own resurrection.
 Give flowers to your loved ones to grace their homes as well in honor of the Easter solemnity (they would go great with an Easter card!).

 The fifty days between Easter Sunday and Pentecost Sunday is a great time to pray for the Holy Spirit to pour into your own life just as it did on Mary and the Apostles.
-The beautiful, simple prayers of the novena to the Holy Spirit is a great way to pray in a special way with your family this Easter season.
+The beautiful, simple prayers of the novena to the Holy Spirit are a great way to foster a devotion specifically to the Holy Spirit this Easter season.

-The second Sunday of Easter is Divine Mercy Sunday, a great time to incorporate this amazing devotion into your prayer life.
-The Divine Mercy is a beautiful prayer calling upon God’s infinite mercy to pardon and heal us.
-There are many ways to make The Divine Mercy devotion a part of your life.
-In addition to the special Divine Mercy Feast day, there is also the Divine Mercy image that you can have blessed and hang in your home, the Divine Mercy chaplet, and books about the Divine Mercy, such as the Diary of Faustina Kowalska, the visionary who brought this great devotion to the world), which you can read during Eastertide.
+The second Sunday of Easter is Divine Mercy Sunday, therefore this devotion is tied in a special way to the Easter season.
+There are many ways to make the Divine Mercy devotion a part of your life.
+In addition to the Divine Mercy feast day, there is also the Divine Mercy image that you can have blessed and hang in your home, the Divine Mercy chaplet which you can pray daily (it only takes 5 minutes!), and the Diary of Faustina Kowalska (the visionary who brought this great devotion to the world), which you can read during Eastertide.
 Learn more about the Divine Mercy devotion here.

-With these simple ideas hopefully you can enjoy your fifty days of Easter-tide in a new and special way this year with your friends and family.
+With these simple ideas hopefully you can enjoy your fifty days of Eastertide in a new and special way this year with your friends and family.
 What would you add to this list?
-Please share any other ideas on how to celebrate Easter, so we can all squeeze as much joy as possible out of this season!
+Please share any other ideas on how to squeeze as much joy as possible out of this glorious season!